jackiemaki/jackiemaki/README.md

 - ✨ Hi, I’m @jackiemaki
 - ✨ I’m interested in automation and cybersecurity
-- ✨ I’m currently learning AI development and machine lerning process
+- ✨ I’m currently learning AI development and machine lerning process.
+In additon i'm trying to remember my in process automation and PLC programming
-- ✨ I’m looking to collaborate on anything that will make me learn something new
+- ✨ I’m open collaborate on anything that will make me learn something new

 <!---
 jackiemaki/jackiemaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.